ychalier/transflow/USAGE.md

 ### Flow Locking

 You can lock the flow (to mimic the P-frames duplication effect) with the `-lo, --lock` argument.
 You can pass it a Pythonic expression based on the variable `t`, the time in seconds. `math` and `random` modules are available during evaluation.
 The output of the epxression is evaluated with Python's if statement: integer value 0 means the flow in unlocked, value 1 means the flow is locked.

+For instance, if you want to lock the flow after two seconds for one second, you may use the following argument: `-lo "t>=2 and t<=3"`.

 ### Applying A Mask